What is the Santa Fe Stoneworks Process?

 How can I extend the useful life of my tableware and kitchen cutlery?

 When not in use, keep your cutlery in the gift box in which it came.
 After use, wash the blade with soap and water, wipe down the handle with a soft cloth, and dry the piece before putting it away.
 Occasionally, wipe down the handle with a good quality, liquid furniture polish to maintain its luster.
+Never soak or Put your Cutlery in a Dishwasher.

 How do I close my lockback folding knife?